 All I know is that they are great for putting in cookies, and they seem to be a great snack to munch on if you are looking for a fruit fix.
-Don't get me wrong, you can use any apricot, but for this type of cookie, the dried works better with the powdered sugar in the cookie dough.
+Dried fruit works better with the powdered sugar in this type of cookie.
 They hold their shape, flavor and do not make your cookie dough a wet mess.

 Ingredients for Apricot Cookies